 This course is taken during the semester in which the student is also registered for INT 480, the Integrated Studies senior project.
-Students in INT 461 serve as a support group for one another, providing regular progress reports on their projects, presenting drafts of their writing for discussion, and practicing their final oral presentations before a responsive audience.
+Students in INT 461 complete their major portfolios and serve as a support group for one another, providing regular progress reports on their projects, presenting drafts of their writing for discussion, and practicing their final oral presentations before a responsive audience.
+Prerequisite: Senior level and Integrated Studies major.